By Molly Patrick

 Here’s a chart of the biggest pharma companies and their revenues for 2014 to ponder on.

 What I really, really, really want to tell you my love, is that it’s time to put your health into your own hands, because you have the power to feel good all by yourself.

 You don’t need your doctor’s permission.
 You can break free from processed junk food, untangle the web of what’s healthy and what’s not, and then reap the benefits of eating plants.

 Benefits like releasing weight naturally, getting your energy back, sleeping better, having a more positive mindset, regaining your confidence and generally feeling like the badass that you are.

 And when you’re ready for a change, I have something for you.

-I created our weekly Plant Fueled Meal Plans because I came to the conclusion that people want change, they want to feel good, they want to release weight in a natural way, they want a damn pep in their step, and they want their mojo back… they just don’t know how.
+I created our weekly whole food plant based meal plans because I came to the conclusion that people want change, they want to feel good, they want to release weight in a natural way, they want a damn pep in their step, and they want their mojo back… they just don’t know how.

-Each Friday, our weekly meal plan subscribers receive a new meal plans with everything you need to eat like a plant based boss all week long.
-Grocery list, batching recipes, tips – its all there.
+Each Friday, our weekly plant based meal plan subscribers receive a new meal plan with everything you need to eat like a plant based boss all week long.
+Grocery list, batching recipes, tips – it’s all there.
 And the food tastes damn good.
 When you’re ready, I’ll will show you exactly how.
 I will hold your hand, and I will show you a better way.
 I will help you detox from all the crap so you can get on with your life.